memeit-lol/memeit.lol/README.md

 # Steemit.LOL
 You can use Steemit.LOL to create original memes and post them to the Steem Blockchain.
-Our in-house moderator team will determine which memes get published and which memes get hidden. (coming soon) Bring your dankest original memes and get published today!
+Bring your dankest original memes and get published today!

 ## How to Contribute

-Create a post on www.utopian.io containing either a New Development or Bug Hunting Contribution.
+Make a contribution, either a New Development or a Bug Report

-See other contribution rules here www.utopian.io/rules
+Create a post on www.utopian.io containing detailed information on your New Development or Bug Hunting Contribution and follow the rules below.

 ###  Development Rules
 **Develop on Steemit.LOL** Acceptable submissions in the development category include (1)Bug Fixes; (2)New Features.